Hiring Household Help- One Way Life Is Better In Mexico

 • Pay for national holidays:

 You must give your helpers paid leave on these holidays.
-If they come to work, you must pay three times their usual rate.
+You must pay three times their usual rate if they work a holiday.

 • Vacation entitlement: